 Author: Huberman Lab

-The Huberman Lab Premium subscription was launched for two main reasons.
-First, it was launched in order to raise support for the standard Huberman Lab podcast channel — which will continue to come out every Monday at zero-cost.
+Huberman Lab Premium was launched for two main reasons.
+First, it was launched in order to raise support for the main Huberman Lab podcast — which will continue to come out every Monday at zero-cost.
 Second, it was launched as a means to raise funds for important scientific research.
 A significant portion of proceeds from the Huberman Lab Premium subscription will fund human research (not animal models) selected by Dr. Huberman, with a dollar-for-dollar match from the Tiny Foundation.

 Timestamps